bamarni/composer-bin-plugin/README.md

 }
 ```

-If this mode is activated, all your `composer install` and `composer update` commands are forwared to all bin directories.
+If this mode is activated, all your `composer install` and `composer update` commands are forwarded to all bin directories.
 This is an replacement for the tasks shown in section [Auto-installation](#auto-installation).

 ### Reduce clutter